 This Orange Julius copycat recipe can be made in 5 minutes or less.
 There is even an adults-only version with an added splash of vodka or champagne.
-It is 5′ o’clock somewhere!
+The perfect sweet treat for a hot summer day

-Yes, as in that delicious overpriced drink, Orange Julius at the mall.
+Yes, as in that delicious overpriced drink, Orange Julius at the Dairy Queen in the mall.
 I remember begging for these when we visited the mall as a child.

 I’m not joking when I tell you I never wanted anything more than one of these!
 Unfortunately, my mother never let me have one.
 But she did make this exact recipe for me at home.

 On those outings we usually were visiting the leotard store.
 Remember those?
 Jazzercise and Jane Fonda?
 Oh, how I loved those trips!
 Picking out matching tights, a leotard and headband was great fun.
 FEEL THE BURN!